logaretm/vue-adaptive-utils/README.md

 import { useMemoryStatus } from 'vue-adaptive-utils';
 ```

-Each of the composition functions return an `unsupported` value to indicate if the API is supported or not.
+All of the composition functions return an `isSupported` boolean ref to indicate if the API is supported or not.

 > ⚠ All the values exposed are **read only** and cannot be mutated.